DataDog/integrations-extras/cybersixgill_actionable_alerts/README.md

 ## Overview

-Cybersixgill actionable alerts provides an automated threat intelligence solution based on comprehensive data sources from the deep, dark and surface web.
-It is customizable, enabling you to define key assets relevant to your brand, industry, and geolocation.
-This integration provides an out-of-the-box dashboard to monitor, prioritize, and respond to critical assets such as IP addresses, domains, vulnerabilities, and VIPs.
+Cybersixgill actionable alerts monitors critical assets across the deep, dark, and surface web such as IP addresses, domains, vulnerabilities, and VIPs.
+This integration provides an out-of-the-box dashboard to prioritize and respond to threats.

 This check monitors [cybersixgill_actionable_alerts][1].